Colonial Secretary's papers 1822-1877

 Regular Vessels and Immigration

-Letters in this series cover topics including: mail sent from Sydney to Brisbane per the ship ‘Tamar’ ; the need to supply labourers for the settlement through immigration ; emigrants to sail to Moreton Bay on the ship ‘Artemisia’ in 1848 requiring accommodation ; equiptment and moorings for Harbour Master’s Department.
+Letters in this series cover topics including: mail sent from Sydney to Brisbane per the ship Tamar ; the need to supply labourers for the settlement through immigration ; emigrants to sail to Moreton Bay on the ship Artemisia in 1848 requiring accommodation ; equipment and moorings for the Harbour Master’s Department.

 Refer to the Index for further detail